 - Create and save your locator in the .loc format, and prepare it to be published or shared to the web.

-Create a locator in ArcGIS Pro.
+For step-by-step instructions, see Create a locator in ArcGIS Pro.

 Locators should be stored in a file folder so you take advantage of new features that are not supported for locators stored in geodatabases, such as performance improvements, multithreading capabilities, and suggestions support.
 ArcGIS 10.4 was the last release to support storing locators in geodatabases.